 Auto ads are definitely an exciting feature for the publishers struggling to make more money with AdSense.
 Below are some of the important features of auto ads:

-- Google does the analysis of your site offline and serve best-fit ads in terms of placement and revenue.
+- Google does the analysis of your site offline and serve best-fit ads in terms of placement, best ad sizes and revenue.
 This essentially means, Google will find the placement on your pages automatically and serve the highest paying ads.
-Also the page speed of your site will not get impacted due to enabling auto ads.

-- You can try auto ads with the existing ad codes.
+- You can try auto ads along with manual ad codes.
 This will help you to try out the best option suitable for your need.

 - Enable or disable the required format of ads from AdSense account.

-- Auto ads can be applied globally on your account level and then customized to individual URL level if required.
+- Auto ads can be applied globally on your account level and then excluded on individual URL or section level if required.

 How to Setup Auto Ads in Google AdSense Account?